kmamal/node-sdl/README.md

 * `<boolean>`

-Will be `true` if the window was created with `alwaysOnTop: true`.
+Is `true` if the window was created with `alwaysOnTop: true`.
-Such a window will always be shown above other windows.
+Such a window is always be shown above other windows.

 ### window.accelerated

 * `<boolean>`

-Will be `true` if the window is using hardware accelerated rendering.
+Is `true` if the window is using hardware accelerated rendering.

 ### window.setAccelerated(accelerated)